Patriciangugi/Project-Phase-2/README.md

 Real Estate Agencies: Companies and agents seeking data-driven insights to facilitate effective home buying and selling for their clients.

-Objectives:
+**Objectives:**
-Explore the Relationship Between the Square Footage of the Home and Housing Prices:
+To explore the Relationship Between the Square Footage of the Home and Housing Prices:

-Investigate on how the size of the house impacts the housing prices, how significant is the correlation between living area size to price compared to the other independent variables.
+To investigate how the size of the house impacts the housing prices, and how significant is the correlation between living area size to price compared to the other independent variables.
-Assess the Impact of Rennovations on the Housing Price:
+To assess the Impact of Renovations on Housing Prices.

-Analyze the impact of house upgrades to the sales price.
-How does renovated houses compare to non-renovated house when other independent variables are constant.
+To analyze the impact of house upgrades on the sales price.
+How do renovated houses compare to non-renovated houses when other independent variables are constant?
 Develop a Linear Regression Model to Predict Housing Prices:

-Build and evaluate a linear regression model using the best features to predict house prices (price).
+To build and evaluate a linear regression model using the best features to predict house prices (price).
 Provide stakeholders with a predictive tool for estimating housing prices in Kings County.

-Business Understanding
+## Business Understanding
-This project addresses the core business challenge within the King County, Northwest USA real estate market.
+This project addresses the core business challenges within the real estate market in King County, Northwest USA.
 Key stakeholders such as homeowners and real estate agencies are focused on gaining insights into the factors that impact house prices, enabling them to make informed, data-driven decisions in this dynamic market.

-Data Understanding
+## Data Understanding
 We used data sourced from King County Housing Dataset CSV.
-The data represents houses with information on price, bedrooms, bathrooms, sqft living, sqft lot, floors, view, aqnd year built.
-Total data used was from 21597 homes split 80/20 for training and testing.
+The data represents houses with information on price, bedrooms, bathrooms, sqft living, sqft lot, floors, view, and year built.
+The total data used was from 21597 homes split 80/20 for training and testing.

-OBSERVATION
+## OBSERVATION
-A take-away from this interpretation is that houses with an** AVERAGE quality of view might be under-valued since our understanding seems to indicate that it should be better than one with FAIR view (+
+A takeaway from this interpretation is that houses with an** AVERAGE quality of view might be under-valued since our understanding seems to indicate that it should be better than one with a FAIR view (+).
-).
 More investigation of other features is needed to understand whether this can be explained by other variables, or if "AVERAGE" is actually undervalued.

 1. Business Understanding
-This project addresses the core business challenge within the King County, Northwest USA real estate market.
+This project addresses the core business challenges within the real estate market in King County, Northwest USA.
 Key stakeholders such as homeowners, real estate agencies, and data science professionals are focused on gaining insights into the factors that impact house prices, enabling them to make informed, data-driven decisions in this dynamic market.

 2. Data Understanding
 We used data sourced from King County Housing Dataset CSV.
 The data represents houses with information on price, bedrooms, bathrooms, sqft living, sqft lot, floors, view, aqnd year built.
-Total data used was from 21597 homes split 80/20 for training and testing.
-Variables include price, bedrooms, bathrooms, sqft living, sqft lot, floors, view, aqnd year built.
+The total data used was from 21597 homes split 80/20 for training and testing.
+Variables include price, bedrooms, bathrooms, sqft living, sqft lot, floors, view, and year built.

 Properties of variables of interest:
 Price: Continuous numeric (float).
 Represents the sale price of houses in the dataset.
 Bedrooms: Discrete numeric (integer).
 Represents the number of bedrooms in each house.
 Bathrooms: Discrete numeric (integer).Represents the number of bathrooms in each house.